How deep learning fakes videos (Deepfake) and how to detect it?

 - Remove any picture frames that contain more than one person.

-- Make sure your have an abundance of video footage.
-Extract facial pictures contains different pose, face angle and facial expressions.
+- Make sure you have an abundance of video footage.
+Extract facial pictures contain different pose, face angle, and facial expressions.

 - Remove any bad quality, tinted, small, bad lighting or occluded facial pictures.